alejandrojmvara/open-pdu-wifi/README.md

 # open-pdu-wifi
-Open-source WiFi-controlled programmable PDU (DIY), designed for modular hardware, repairability, and real-world engineering constraints.
+Open-source Wi-Fi controlled programmable PDU (DIY), designed for modular hardware, repairability, and real-world engineering constraints.
 This project is developed in Spanish, as it is being carried out in Argentina. 🇦🇷
 # PDU Programable DIY – Proyecto en Desarrollo